The Isithelo project:

 Students will have 10 days - May 13 to May 22.
 Students will complete the bulk of the work during these 10 days, but may also choose to work outside of school hours.

-The mentor/supervisor meets regularly with students to guide them in making decisions about their project.
-The supervisor will also provide guidelines about staying focused.
-Students may ask their supervisor for help when they struggle for ideas or experience difficulties.
+The mentors meet students twice daily to guide them in making decisions about their project.
+The mentor will also provide guidelines about staying focused.
+Students may ask their mentor for help when they struggle for ideas or experience difficulties.

 Are there limitations as to how the product can be created?
 What materials/resources/supplies are available?